Arkadiusz Krysik

 Integrating Hazelcast with Spring Boot

 The process of integrating Hazelcast with Spring Boot is straightforward, especially since Spring Boot automatically configures Hazelcast for seamless integration.
-Let’s go through key considerations when setting up Hazelcast client:
+To launch the Hazelcast Management Center and submit a job to a remote Hazelcast cluster, you can use the `hazelcast platform’ command line tool.

 Step 1: Adding Dependencies